Whitey (musician): Canned Laughter, Great Shakes, Lost Summer, and Seven (2010–2015)

 A new album Canned Laughter was self-released by Whitey on 1 April 2010, along with a public statement that the 'future of music is independent, and labels must learn to strike fairer deals to keep their slice'.
 He then withdrew all his music from Spotify and iTunes, but has since returned to these platforms.

-On 23 March 2012, extended versions of The Light at the End of the Tunnel is a Train & Canned Laughter was independently released via Bandcamp, alongside the first official release of Great Shakes & a collection of rarities named "Great Shakes Volume 2."
+On 23 March 2012, extended versions of The Light at the End of the Tunnel is a Train and Canned Laughter were independently released via Bandcamp, alongside the first official release of Great Shakes and a collection of rarities named "Great Shakes Volume 2."
 Music from this release has been used extensively in US TV and cinema.
 The song "Stay On the Outside" was used in episode two of the fifth season of Breaking Bad.

 In May 2012, Whitey announced a surprise release- his new album "Lost Summer" was suddenly released a week later, independently on Bandcamp.
 The album went live for download on 18 May 2012.

 In December 2012, Whitey started a Kickstarter campaign to fund his seventh album as well as making physical releases on CD and vinyl available for all his back catalog.
 The Kickstarter campaign ended well over the official goal.
 However, as of September 2018 no album had been released to those who had pledged funds to the campaign.

 In November 2013, Whitey rejected a Betty TV request to license his music for free on the grounds that it was unreasonable to pay others professionally without paying to license music, reposting the email online to begin 'a public discussion... about this kind of industry abuse of musicians.'
 The post went viral overnight, generating 500,000 views in the first 24 hours, and reached an estimated audience of over 5 million views via retweeting/secondary views on Twitter.
 The requested discussion spread into the mainstream press, generating pieces in Music Week, The Guardian, the BBC and numerous online sources.
 Whitey recently passed his 15 millionth online play.

 In March 2015, Whitey released "Seven," a mini-album consisting of seven songs crossing and blending seven multiple genres.
 Whitey also announced a new studio album titled "Square Peg, Round World", though this album was ultimately shelved.